FAN Film Exhibition Fund

 The Film Exhibition Fund supports the independent film exhibition sector to put on screenings and develop audience development activity that meets the objectives of the BFI’s Screen Culture 2033 strategy.

-The main focus of the Film Exhibition Fund is to support in-person events that bring audiences together for a communal viewing experience, in particular screenings of UK independent and international films.
+The focus of the Film Exhibition Fund is to support in-person events that bring audiences together for a communal viewing experience, in particular screenings of UK independent and international films.

-Projects which support audiences to experience moving image such as television, digital media and broader screen activity such as XR, VR, and AR will be considered where this represents a valuable opportunity for audience development in line with our priorities.
-Online activities are not a priority but will be considered where they add value and create meaningful engagement (for example, by removing barriers and improving access for disabled audiences.)
+Projects which support audiences to experience moving image such as television, digital media and broader screen activity such as XR, VR, and AR will be considered where this represents a valuable opportunity for audience development, in line with our priorities.
+Online activities are not a priority but will be considered where they add value and create meaningful engagement (for example, by removing barriers and improving access for disabled audiences).

 The activity proposed will need to target specific audience groups and show how the funding is necessary to reach those identified audiences.

-The fund is open to south west based exhibitors that are Film Audience Network member organisations including cinemas, mixed arts centres, community cinemas, film societies, film festivals, touring operators and other film exhibition organisations.
+The fund is open to South West based exhibitors that are Film Audience Network member organisations including cinemas, mixed arts centres, community cinemas, film societies, film festivals, touring operators and other film exhibition organisations.

 We particularly welcome and encourage proposals from organisations who are currently underrepresented in the exhibition sector.
-These include organisations led by Black and global majority people, those that identify as Deaf and disabled people and those that are working class and/or are experiencing economic hardship.
+These include organisations led by Black and global majority people, those that identify as d/Deaf and disabled people and those that are working class and/or are experiencing economic hardship.

 FAN Membership is free.
 To become a member of Film Hub South West, take a moment to fill in our application.

-Apply for support of £2,000up to £10,000, covering costs such as programming, marketing, access costs and wraparound events.
+Apply for support of £2,000up to £9,000, covering costs such as programming, marketing, access costs and wraparound events.

 For project funding of below £2000, please see Rolling Audience Pitch Pot